onehashai/onehash-connect/help/include/tips-for-creating-streams.md

   pertaining to the marketing team, `#help/<team name>` for `<team name>`'s internal support stream, etc.

-* A `#zulip help` stream can be useful for providing internal Zulip support and answering questions about Zulip.
+* A `#connect help` stream can be useful for providing internal OneHash Connect support and answering questions about OneHash Connect.

 * For open source projects or other volunteer organizations, consider adding default streams like `#announce` for announcements, `#new